 - All trainings are FREE for NCCASA members and $10.00 for non-members.
 Payment is expected at the training.
 You may also complete a Credit Card Authorization Form available here to pay by credit card.

 - All trainings require advanced registration.

-- Training announcements will be posted here, included in the member mailings and emailed out on the training google group (information is below).
+- Training announcements will be posted here and also included in the member mailings.

-- To register and for general training questions, contact Kristen Howe at Kristen@nccasa.org
+- To register and for general training questions, contact Charnessa@nccasa.org

 - NCCASA will begin capturing all events, including trainings, with video and/or photographs.
 Participants may opt out at any time.
 If you have questions, concerns or want to further discuss this contact NCCASA at (919) 871-1015.

 Upcoming NCCASA Training

 This 1 1/2 day training from October 23rd-October 24th will dive into how victim advocates and their local jails can work together to provide services to incarcerated victims of sexual assault.
 The first half day will serve as a primer to establishing a foundation around PREA and the second day will dive into deeper details around PREA.
 A strong focus will be made on partnering with your local facility.